googleapis/google-api-python-client/docs/client-secrets.md

 The Google APIs Client Library for Python uses the `client_secrets.json` file format for storing the `client_id`, `client_secret`, and other OAuth 2.0 parameters.

+See [Creating authorization credentials](https://developers.google.com/identity/protocols/OAuth2WebServer#creatingcred) for how to obtain a `client_secrets.json` file.

 The `client_secrets.json` file format is a [JSON](http://www.json.org/) formatted file containing the client ID, client secret, and other OAuth 2.0 parameters.
 Here is an example client_secrets.json file for a web application:

 ```json